circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ## Example end-to-end API request
 {: #example-end-to-end-api-request }

 The following section details the steps you would need, from start to finish, to make an API call.
-This section includes creating a "demo repository" called "hello-world", however, you can use a pre-existing repository to follow along if you choose.
+This section includes creating a demo repository called "hello-world"; however, you can use a pre-existing repository to follow along if you choose.

 **NOTE:** Many of the API calls make use of the `{project-slug}` triplet, described [above](#getting-started-with-the-api).